 Unboxing less than 60 Seconds - Lifeshield Home Security System www.youtube.com

 Although you install Lifeshield yourself, the home security system is professionally monitored, and integrates with a number of smart home devices.
-There are two home security packages, starting with an entry level option called Security Essentials which includes almost everything you need — except for a security camera.
+There use to be two home security packages, starting with an entry level option called Security Essentials which includes almost everything you need — except for a security camera.
 You do get window stickers, a yard sign, a fire safety sensor, a base unit (with 105db siren meeting UL), an entry keypad, a keychain remote, a wireless security touchpad, as well as motion, door and window sensors.
 Want a security camera?
 You need to upgrade to Lifeshield's Security Advantage which is the basic package plus an indoor security camera, cloud video storage and additional motion, door and window sensors.

-Lifeshield Home Security System can connect to up to 50 sensors, and uses a Wi-Fi connection plus an advanced radio frequency connection to speak to all the devices in the system.
+All Lifeshield Home Security Systems can connect to up to 50 sensors, and uses a Wi-Fi connection plus an advanced radio frequency connection to speak to all the devices in the system.
 You can also connect to other devices over a Z-Wave plus wireless connection, or by using either Amazon Alexa or IFTTT.

 What's Inside Lifeshield Home Security System - Essential Package